I know you like supporting charities and being involved in service projects.

 This is what will give us food security and good health.

-The problem is we don’t know what REAL food is anymore.
 We rely on packaged and prepared foods to feed us.

-And government and industry dictate what we can and should eat.
+Furthermore, government and industry dictate what we can and should eat.

 REAL food is the food that God gave us in the form it was intended to be eaten, plain and simple.

-This should tell us something.
 I know it’s more than just food.
 BUT diet is a HUGE part of our ill health.

-We would be a lot healthier if we raised all our meat outside on pasture, in the woods, as God created these species to live.
+We’d be a lot healthier if we raised all our meat outside on pasture, in the woods, as God created these species to live.
 And we didn’t strip everything of its nutrients, put it into packages, and add some synthetic “nutrients” that our bodies have no idea what to do with.

 As Catherine Austin Fitts put it:

-“A friend of mine said, ‘When we know our farmer, when we have food growing in our backyard, we are less dependent on any larger scale infrastructure and we are ungovernable.’
-He meant that we do not need to worry about what is going to happen economically in the bigger picture because we have got what we need or what our family needs.”[1]
+“A friend of mine said, ‘When we know our farmers, when we have food growing in our backyard, we are less dependent on any larger scale infrastructure and we are ungovernable.’
+He meant that we do not need to worry about what is going to happen economically in the bigger picture because we have got what we need or what our family needs.”[3]

 Be a part of the communities that care about regenerative agriculture and nourishing, local food!